Gravy77/milk_python_game/README.txt

 ***Operating System***

 This game was successfully executed in a Kali Linux VM.
 It can be run in a Windows environment with Python/Flask.

-If you would like to learn more about this game, please contact me at arvidyuen7@hotmail.com.